tempest2023/ObiAgent/backend/README.md

 1. **Python 3.8+**
 2. **OpenAI API Key** (for LLM calls)
 3. **Google Generative AI Key** (optional, for alternative LLM)
+4. **Firecrawl API Key** (for web scraping)
+You can get your API key from https://www.firecrawl.dev/.

+You can set your API key in the `.env` file.
+And run `python3 setup_env.py` to generate the `.env_activate.sh` and `.env_deactivate.sh` files.
+Using `.env_activate.sh` to activate the environment variables without overwriting the existing environment variables.
+And using `.env_deactivate.sh` to deactivate the environment variables and restore the original environment variables.

 ### Installation